alcrene/emd-paper-notebooks/Ex_UV_criteria-comparison.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 $\mathrm{elpd}$: Expected log pointwise predictive density, WAIC, LOO ~ The expected log pointwise predictive density ($\mathrm{elpd}$) on unseen data is often considered a gold standard when it comes to comparing models.
-Directly estimating the elpd requires putting aside a large amount of data for testing, which is rarely feasible; hence approximations have been developed, like the widely applicable information criterion (WAIC) and leave-one-out (LOO) cross-validation.({cite:p}`vehtariPracticalBayesianModel2017`) In this example however we can generate data at will, so there is no need for approximations: we can compute the $\mathrm{elpd}$ directly.
+Directly estimating the elpd requires putting aside a large amount of data for testing, which is rarely feasible; hence approximations have been developed, like the widely applicable information criterion (WAIC) and leave-one-out (LOO) cross-validation {cite:p}`vehtariPracticalBayesianModel2017`.
+In this example however we can generate data at will, so there is no need for approximations: we can compute the $\mathrm{elpd}$ directly.

   In the following we use $λ_i$, $\Bspec_i$ to denote the original data points used to fit the model, and $λ_j'$, $\Bspec_j'$ (with $j \in \{1,\dotsc,L'\}$) to denote the *new* data points on which we evaluate the $\mathrm{elpd}$.
 The posterior over parameters is denoted $p^*(T, σ \mid \{λ_i, \Bspec_i\}_{i=1}^L\bigr)$.
   $$\begin{aligned}